coursera/courier/swift/README.md

 Equatable/Hashable
 ------------------

-TODO: implement
+TODO: This feature is at risk due to http://stackoverflow.com/questions/33377761/swift-equality-operator-on-nested-arrays.
+We may revisit the issue if it is urgently needed.
+In the meantime we'll continue to discuss the limitation with any Swift experts we can to see if there is a workaround.
+Worst case we can define == for various combinations of nested collections up to some reasonable depth.

-Equatable and Hashable are implemented for "structural" equality.
+Equatable and Hashable would check for "structural" equality.

 For example: